rainbucket-xyz/rainbucket/README.md

 Rainbucket stands as a testament to the power of simplicity in software tools.
 By mirroring the functionality of Request Bin and extending it with a modern technology stack, Rainbucket offers an indispensable resource for anyone looking to inspect and debug HTTP requests.
 Try Rainbucket today and streamline your development and testing workflows.

-Built with love by Allen Lee, Rachele Lang, Tess Lockey, and Weston Ludeke
+Built with love by Allen Lee, Rachele Lang, Tess Lockey, and Weston Ludeke!!!